 Once the patient started to feel unwell, the physical part of the challenge would start.
 Students needed to coach the clinician avatar through the process of checking vital signs.

-“That’s what was super helpful with the CORE,” said Donovan, who not only played the voice of the patient, but controlled the manikin’s exam findings and vital signs through the use of a computer console.
+"That's what was super helpful with CORE technology," said Donovan, who not only played the voice of the patient, but controlled the manikin's exam findings and vital signs through the use of a computer console.

 "Students hear the abnormal heart and lung sounds.
 They then have to come up with a hypothesis (aka differential diagnosis), a list of what they think the problem could be, then come up with a list of tests they would order.
 Then, in the middle of that list being created, the manikin goes into cardiac arrest and they have to coach how to do chest compressions, use the monitors, and resuscitate their patient," explained Donovan.